hjmangalam/parsyncfp/README.md

 ## Changes

+### 1.70
+(Silverado Fire), Oct 27, 2020.
+No option changes.
+Fixed bug about setting up the fpart command (not a problem with fpart, just coercing names with spaces to be represented correctly).

 ### 1.69
 (Covid Synchronicity), Aug 17, 2020.
 No option changes, but included a significant change in the way
     that pfp reads the chunk files that fpart provides.
 Before this versio, pfp